 - Your employer or registered support organization must help — it's a legal duty under SSW Type 1 support requirements

 Banking in Japan is challenging for new arrivals, but with the right plan it's entirely manageable.
 Start with Yucho on Day 1 to get banked immediately, then add a better bank after 6 months for online services and lower fees.
-Get help from your employer or support organization — they have a legal duty to assist.
+Get help from your employer or, where applicable, your registered support organization — bank account opening is part of the SSW Type 1 mandatory life-support framework.
 With a solid banking setup, you can focus on your work, save for the future, and send money home efficiently.

 For Foreign Workers Looking to Build Their Career in Japan